roy-ganz/toql/book/src/6-appendix/4-row-access-control.md

 **Row access control should always be done in databases.**

-Reality is however that many databases (MySql) provide little support for that.
+Reality is however that many databases (MySQL) provide little support for that.

 So if you really need to do it in Toql, here is a way to go: